-Northern Ireland protocol: UK calls for EU to show flexibility given over Ukraine
+UK calls on EU to show same flexibility for Ukraine to solve NI protocol standoff

 Sir Ivan Rogers said the idea felt like “madness” at the same time as the worst conflict on European soil since the Second World War and the real risk of a recession in both the eurozone and the UK “but I think there is a severe risk of it happening," he told BBC Radio 4’s The World This Weekend.

-Mr Coveney is due to discuss the protocol with the foreign secretary Liz Truss on Monday evening, but stressed he was ready to fly to London at short notice to find a way through the standoff.
+Mr Coveney is due to discuss the protocol with the foreign secretary, Liz Truss, on Monday evening, but stressed he was ready to fly to London at short notice to find a way through the standoff.

 Mr Coveney said the EU wanted to be good neighbours with the UK, “solving problems together.”